Phone-GWP-group

 Why preparing in advance of Peak Packaging Monday is essential

-Fail to prepare, prepare to fail – a saying you can readily apply to any business that relies on the “golden quarter” trading period for a large percentage of their annual sales.
+Fail to prepare, prepare to fail – a saying you can readily apply to any business that relies on the “golden quarter” trading period for a large percentage of its annual sales.

 But how can packaging affect your success?
-Well, if you do not take steps to prepare for peak season demand, you could encounter several consequences.
+If you do not take steps to prepare for peak season demand, you may encounter several consequences.

 Inability to fulfil orders